 This course is designed to introduce students to the linguistic features of language.
 Students will first learn the characteristics common to all languages and the basic descriptive tools of linguistics.
 Origins, properties, and word formation systems and syntactic systems as they apply to all languages, but more esepecially to English and ASL, will be covered.
 This will prepare the students to apply this information to the study of ASL as a language and its unique linguistic properties.
 (39.6 Lec.
 Hrs. / 39.6 Lab Hrs.)
-Prerequisite: ITP:141

-ITP:141 English Vocabulary/ Grammar 4.0 cr. for Interpreters
+ITP:141 English Vocabulary / Grammar for Interpreters 4